saintaze/Asteroids-Vue/README.md

 # Asteroids-Vue
-An app that displays asteroids and allows users to like and unlike their favorite asteroids.
+An app that displays near-earth asteroids and allows user to like and unlike his favorite asteroids.

 ### Features
 + Responsive Design